 After completing the task, Windows will show you how much space you have regained by deleting the recovery partition.

-The above step-to-step guide to remove partitions is only work for Windows 8.
-If you want to delete recovery partitions in other operating systems, you may read how to wipe hard drive partition.
+The above step-to-step guide to remove partitions only work for Windows 8.
+If you want to delete recovery partitions in other operating systems, you may read how to wipe hard drive partitions.